 Have you ever taken a class in which the instructor said you were going to do a high-intensity interval effort but didn’t tell you how long it would be?
-As a result, you didn’t know how hard you should push for fear that you wouldn’t last the whole time?
+As a result, you didn’t know how hard you should push for fear that you wouldn’t last the whole time.

-Or even worse, suppose that instructor had said you were going to do an all-out effort (implying very high intensity) for 30 seconds, and then when you got there completely breathless, she said, “Just kidding, keep going another 30 seconds!”
+Or even worse, suppose that instructor had said you were going to do an all-out effort (implying a very, very high intensity) for 30 seconds, and then when you got there completely breathless, she said, “Just kidding, keep going another 30 seconds!”

 How did you feel?
 Were you able to give the required effort for that duration?
 Or did you feel your intensity wane as the seconds ticked on?

-Chances are you did not have what was needed to continue that effort, if during the first 30 seconds you gave everything you had.
+Chances are, you did not have what was needed to continue that effort, if during the first 30 seconds you gave everything you had.
 Therefore, the second half was not as effective as it could have been.
 It produced a high level of fatigue without targeting the desired metabolic system properly.
 It also may have caused you to be unable to perform the next interval at the desired high-intensity level.

 Now, I will admit to occasionally asking my students to continue pushing longer than I originally had asked them, but only when working below threshold.
 I might do this on a hill, where we are surging through a hard section for a minute or two.
 When they’re working sub-threshold, they haven’t emptied their tank and will have a little more to give.
 As a result, they won’t fear pushing a little longer and I will not have betrayed their trust.
 This mimics an outdoor ride where you turn a corner and you see the hill goes on longer than expected.
-No problem—it may be hard but I’m still able to put out a little more without dying.
+No problem—it may be hard but you’re still able to put out a little more without dying.
 These are the real-life situations you can prepare your riders for, whether cycling, running, or other endurance sports.

 Basic Rule of Thumb When Cueing Intervals